Guidance

 Nuchal translucency and crown rump length diagnostic plot self-assessment tool

 A diagnostic plot self-assessment tool is provided to assist monitoring of NT and CRL measurements.
 We recommend using it weekly or monthly depending on the number of scans performed.
-The tool is not designed to be used at the time of the scan to compare measurements to the FMF reference curve.
+The tool should not be used at the time of the scan to compare measurements to the FMF reference curve.

 Software specification

-The chance calculation software specification provides details that need to be incorporated into the software package to provide consistent chance results across England.
-Some variables that are entered into the software are defined by the local user to take account of the reagents used for screening and the characteristics of the local population being screened.
+The chance calculation software specification provides details to be incorporated into the software package to achieve consistent chance results across England.
+Some variables entered into the software are defined by the local user because of the reagents used for screening and the characteristics of the screened population.
 These would normally be decided by the laboratory in collaboration with DQASS.

 Published 1 January 2014